crazyhoppper/iconsole/README.md

 #iconsole - Better Console for Nodejs

-This item aim to make console printing more beautifully
+This item aim to make console printing more beautifully!

 You can use it to change all the method behaviors and stdout styles like console.log or console.error